AydinMinaker/valentine-website-2025/README.md

     third: {
         text: "Will you be my Valentine...?",      // Final question
         yesBtn: "Yes!",                            // Yes button text
-        noBtn: "No"                                // No button text
+        noBtn: "No 🤨"                                // No button text }
 }
-}

 // Love Meter Messages
 loveMessages: {
-    extreme: "WOOOOW You love me that much?? 🥰🚀💝",  // Shows above 5000%
+    extreme: "Oh no, Aydin is clay 🥺",  // Shows above 5000%
-    high: "To infinity and beyond! 🚀💝",              // Shows above 1000%
+    high: "Love you as much as sushi 🍣",              // Shows above 1000%
-    normal: "And beyond! 🥰"                           // Shows above 100%
+    normal: "Love you as much as Lacey 💗 💗"                           // Shows above 100%
 }

 // Final Celebration
 celebration: {
-    title: "Yay!
-I'm the luckiest person...",     // Celebration title
+    title: "YAY!!!",     // Celebration title
-    message: "Now come get your gift...",          // Celebration message
+    message: "I have the stinkiest, prettiest, smartest, beautifullest valentine now",          // Celebration message
-    emojis: "🎁💖🤗💝💋❤️💕"                        // Celebration emojis
+    emojis: "💗💕💗💐💐💗💕💗"                        // Celebration emojis
 }

 // Website Colors